 In calculating starting conditions using Child's Law, the basic assumption is that of space charge limited emission.
 Mathematically, this means that the electric field on the surface of the cathode is zero.
 Thus, in order to calculate the emission current, the calculation must start some finite distance from the cathode.
 This leads to the use of Langmuir diodes, or pill boxes, which become annular in shape in cylindrical coordinates.
-The typical thickness is 2.0 mesh units, with the range 1.0 to 3.0 generally acceptable.
+The typical thickness is 2.0 to 3.0 mesh units.

-The basic Child-Langmuir equation for emission in a plane diode is9
+The Child-Langmuir equation for emission in a plane diode is

-$$J = \frac{2.335 \times 10^{-6} v^{3/2}}{x^2}$$ in amperes per unit area (14)
+$$J = 2.335 \times 10^{-6} V^{3/2} / x^2$$ , amperes per unit area (4.6)